Breast imaging

 In medicine, breast imaging is a sub-speciality of diagnostic radiology that involves imaging of the breasts for screening or diagnostic purposes.
 There are various methods of breast imaging using a variety of technologies as described in detail below.
 Traditional screening and diagnostic mammography ("2D mammography") uses x-ray technology and has been the mainstay of breast imaging for many decades.
 Breast tomosynthesis ("3D mammography") is a relatively new digital x-ray mammography technique that produces multiple image slices of the breast similar to, but distinct from, computed tomography (CT).
 Xeromammography and galactography are somewhat outdated technologies that also use x-ray technology and are now used infrequently in the detection of breast cancer.
 Breast ultrasound is another technology employed in diagnosis and screening that can help differentiate between fluid filled and solid lesions, an important factor to determine if a lesion may be cancerous.
 Breast MRI is a technology typically reserved for high-risk patients and patients recently diagnosed with breast cancer.
 Lastly, scintimammography is used in a subgroup of patients who have abnormal mammograms or whose screening is not reliable on the basis of using traditional mammography or ultrasound.

 X-ray

 Mammography

 Mammography is the process of using low-energy X-rays (usually around 30 kVp) to examine the human breast, which is used as a diagnostic and screening tool.
 The goal of mammography is the early detection of breast cancer, typically through detection of characteristic masses and/or microcalcifications.

 In addition to diagnostic purposes, mammography has interventional utility in stereotactic biopsies to precisely locate and find the area of concern and guide the biopsy needle to this precise location.
 This ensures that the area biopsies correlates to the abnormality seen on mammogram.
-It is called stereotactic since it utilizes images taken from two different angles of the same location.
+It is called stereotactic since it uses images taken from two different angles of the same location.
 A biopsy is indicated when small accumulations of calcium are seen on mammogram, but cannot be felt on physical exam and do not appear on ultrasound.